Farmington receives grant funds for charging stations

 In 2016, the U.S. Environmental Protection Agency filed a complaint alleging Volkswagen had violated the Clean Air Act with the sale of 2009-2016 motor vehicles equipped with emissions “defeat devices.”
 These devices allowed the vehicles to perform differently during normal vehicle operation than during emissions tests.
 This meant the vehicles exceeded EPA’s compliance levels of nitrogen oxide (NOX) during normal use.

 Volkswagen agreed to settle some of the allegations by creating an Environmental Mitigation Trust to fund strategies that will reduce NOX emissions.
 Missouri received approximately $41 million in trust funds for mitigation projects.
-With stakeholder support, the department dedicated approximately $6 million, or 15%, of Missouri’s allocation to creating a network of electric vehicle charging stations.
+With stakeholder support, the department dedicated approximately $6 million (15%) of Missouri’s allocation to creating a network of electric vehicle charging stations.

 To request more information, contact DNR’s Air Pollution Control Program at MOVWTeam@dnr.mo.gov.